My Quiet Kitchen

 • 💬 Comments

-hand holding a saucy wing with a bite taken out to show meaty texture.
+hand holding a saucy vegan wing with a bite taken out to show the chicken-like texture.

 labeled photo of the ingredients needed to make vegan wings.